AJnsm/ajnsm.github.io/CV.md

 `Feb - Aug 2016`
 __University of Copenhagen__
 - Visiting graduate student at the Niels Bohr Institute.
-Focused on biophysics and a research project on computational architecture.
+Focused on biophysics and a research project on computational design in architecture.

 `2012 - 2015`
 __University of Amsterdam__